 See Topic 7.7 - Software Architecture Description for additional information on the recommended kinds of content that usually appear in software architecture descriptions and for examples from a number of sources of outlines for documenting software architecture descriptions.

 In situations where the software architecture does need to be changed, dependency models now offer the potential for maintaining the architecture over successive revisions during the software life cycle by specifying rules explicitly that define the acceptable and unacceptable dependencies between subsystems.
 The dependency structure model is an example of a compact representation that lists all constituent subsystems/activities and the corresponding information exchange and dependency patterns.

 The Software Architecture Review Board, a software engineering sub-community of practice available to NASA users via the NASA Engineering Network (NEN), is a good resource of software design information including sample documents, reference documents, and expert contacts.

 NASA-specific software measurement usage information and resources are available in Software Processes Across NASA (SPAN), accessible to NASA users from the SPAN tab in this Handbook.

 Additional guidance related to the software architecture development and documentation may be found in the following related requirements in this handbook:

 4. Small Projects

 Software architecture is one of those non-coding activities that can improve the quality of the software.
 Small projects may want a less-formal, more-affordable method of development.
 In general, if software development involves a low-risk and highly precedented system, the project can skimp on architecture.
 If the development involves high-risk and novel systems, the project must pay more attention to it.
-131 Smaller, less risky projects may do just enough architecture by identifying their project's most pressing risks and applying only architecture and design techniques that mitigate them.
-Regardless of size, the resulting software architecture still needs to be adequately documented.

 6. Lessons Learned